Everyone Comes Back Fantasy Party Ending

 - Naturally, Places In The Heart ends with the group meeting in a church.
 Rather bluntly metaphorical, since some characters are clearly alive and one has been dead since near the beginning of the movie.

-- Happens in a particularly confusing way in the film of V for Vendetta.
+- Happens in a particularly metaphorical way in the film of V for Vendetta.
 A crowd of people all costumed as V remove their masks.
-Some of the people who reveal themselves died during the story, including not only the girl, but also: "Valerie" and her lover (appearing as they did before getting sent to Larkhill); the other homosexual couple blackbagged by Creedy's men; and Dietrich, whom V says is dead.
+Some of the people who reveal themselves died during the story, including not only the girl, but also: "Valerie" and her lover (appearing as they did before getting sent to Larkhill), the other homosexual couple blackbagged by Creedy's men, Eve's parents, and Dietrich, whom V says is dead.